mandalabhash/CSE403_CA2_SmartContract/README.md

 This smart contract ensures that Raman and Suman's funds are securely handled through an **escrow mechanism**.
 The **emergency switch** guarantees that funds can be refunded safely in case of any unforeseen issues, making the contract more secure and reliable in real-world scenarios.

 ---

-Let me know if you need further assistance or additional details for the MD file!